VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 When visiting our Website or using Safe Interfaces, we will collect and process personal data.
 Such personal data will be stored in different instances

-1. We connect the Wallet to the web Safe{Wallet} app to identify the user via their public Wallet address.
+1. We connect the Wallet to the web Aureus Safe app to identify the user via their public Wallet address.
 For this purpose we process:

    1. public Wallet address, and
    2. WalletConnect connection data.